turingschool/career-development-curriculum-site/career_journals/index.md

 **Ongoing progress checks.** Throughout each module, you'll have the opportunity to respond to the other prompts and update your progress in your document during professional development workshops and set aside work time.

-**Module Expectations.** A completed career journal is required for successfully passing each module.
-The career development team will be assessing your progress throughout the module, and you will submit it for final review in week 6.
-You will also include highlights from your progress in your end of module portfolio presentation.
+**Module Expectations.** Career journals are optional to complete.
+The Career Development team has seen that students who engage in the self-reflection of the journals are often hired more quickly because of the time they invest into creating their job search strategy, but we do not require students to complete journals.
+Instead, we'll read career journals upon request to provide specific feedback and customized support.

 ## Template
-Although your journal can take different forms according to your preferences, this is a [suggested template]( that we highly recommend you utilize:
+Although your journal can take different forms according to your preferences, this is a [suggested template](https://github.com/turingschool/career-development-curriculum-site/blob/master/career_journals/career_journal_template.md) that we highly recommend you utilize to help you keep them organized:

 Mod X Week X Prompts [link here]